wojdyr/fityk/doc/script.rst

     It can also save all commands executed (directly or via GUI) in the session to a script (``info history > file.fit``).

-Since a Fityk script with all the data inside can be a large file, the files may be stored compressed and it is possible to directly read gzip-compressed fityk script (``.fit.gz``).

-Embedded Lua interpreter can execute any program in Lua 5.1.
+Embedded Lua interpreter can execute any program in Lua 5.2.
 One-liners can be run with command ``lua``::

     =-> lua print(_VERSION)